-This issue of The University of Akron English Department Course Bulletin reflects the efforts of the Department faculty to enrich the Department curriculum.
+This issue of The University of Akron English Department Course Bulletin reflects the efforts on the part of the Department faculty to enrich the Department curriculum.

 In addition to courses in Shakespeare, English literature, American literature, and world literature, a wide range of writing and linguistics courses are offered for undergraduate and graduate students.